 Tablets and tests

-In 2020, examiners now use tablet devices during driving tests to input assessment information.
+Examiners use a tablet device during driving tests to input assessment information.

 So if you catch your examiner inputting data don’t worry; it’s part of their job.

 Even better, it means you can have your test results emailed directly to you.

 To be behind the wheel of any vehicle, you need to have good eyesight, so the practical driving test includes an eyesight check.

 At the beginning of your test, the examiner will ask you to read a number plate on a stationary vehicle at around 20 metres away.

 If you fail three separate attempts to read a registration plate, you will fail the test.

 ‘Show Me, Tell Me‘ – Vehicle safety questions